-Counselling of 1 600 forest owners annually resulting in restored Natura 2000 forest habitats in the green infrastructure set-asides outside Natura 2000 sites.
+Counselling of forest owners annually resulting in restored Natura 2000 forest habitats in the green infrastructure set-asides outside Natura 2000 sites.

-The counselling concerning continuous tree cover forestry are expected to lead to an increased use of such silvicultural methods in the green infrastructure outside Natura 2000 sites.
+The counselling concerning maintenance of continuous tree cover forestry are expected to lead to an increased use of such silvicultural methods in the green infrastructure outside Natura 2000 sites.

-The courses and information material produced for farmers are expected to reach around 20 000 farmers, and thereby increase the conservation status of grasslands and other habitats in need of grazing or mowing.
+The courses and information material produced for farmers are expected to reach around 13 000 farmers, and thereby contribute to reach the conservation status of grasslands and other habitats in need of grazing or mowing.